ryanwoodsmall/netclip/README.md

 - private keys? for external sync
 - zero clipboards on xvfb start with `echo -n`
 - move to `rbash`
+- dumpkeys is copying but not pasting, not sure why

 ### links